 The SUMCO Group identifies the factors below as material risks to its management and business activities.
-Although the Group is taking measures to prevent the realization of these risks and to respond as required in the event that a risk materializes, these factors may have a significant effect on the Group's operations, business results, or performance.
+Although the Group adopts a policy of endeavoring to prevent the realization of these risks and to respond as needed in the event a risk materializes, these factors may have a significant effect on the Group's operations or performance.

 1. Operating Environment

 The silicon wafers that the SUMCO Group manufactures and sells are used for semiconductor substrates installed in mobile devices such as personal computers, smartphones, and tablets, as well as being used in automobiles and in various other products including consumer products.
-As a result, its business is vulnerable to a number of factors specific to the semiconductor industry and associated industries.
+As a result, the business is affected by a number of factors specific to the semiconductor industry and associated industries.
 Among these factors are sharp deterioration of market conditions, rapid advances in technical innovation, product obsolescence, sudden changes in product configuration, drop in product prices, reliance on a limited number of customers for a large percentage of sales and volatility in the volume of orders from such customers, changes in the Group's competitive advantage due to a shift in standing in relation to customers, and large variance in customer demand.
 Such factors may affect the Group's performance.

 2. Group Products

 3. Procurement of Raw Materials

 In addition, because purchase prices are decided in long-term contracts, opportunities for raw materials cost reduction may be limited until these contracts expire and inventory returns to proper levels.

 4. Procurement of Key Manufacturing Equipment

-Critical manufacturing equipment used by the SUMCO Group includes such specialized machinery as double-side polishing machines developed jointly with equipment manufacturers.
-Taking this into consideration, the Group may not be able to find alternative suppliers of such equipment.
-Consequently, any problem hampering the smooth procurement of such manufacturing equipment may affect the Group's business results or performance.
+Critical manufacturing equipment used by the SUMCO Group includes such specialized machinery as double-side polishing machines developed jointly with equipment manufacturers, for which the Group may not be able to find alternative suppliers.
+Any problem hindering the smooth procurement of such manufacturing equipment may affect the Group's performance.

 5. Risks Related to Customers and Suppliers (bankruptcies, operation stoppage, etc.)